Sedation Dentistry

 - Because we use a local anesthetic to numb your child’s mouth during the procedure, your child may have the tendency to bite or chew their lips, cheeks, and/or tongue and/or rub and scratch their face after treatment.
 Please observe your child carefully to prevent any injury to these areas.

-I.V.
-Sedation
+Intravenous Sedation

-Prior to your appointment:
+Prior to your child’s appointment:

 - Please notify us of any change in your child’s health and/or medical condition.
 Do not bring your child for treatment with a fever, ear infection, or cold.
 Should your child become ill, contact us to see if it is necessary to postpone the appointment.